Skip to content

 Prerequisites and Basic Requirements

-• Operating System: Debian-based Linux distribution.
+• Operating System: Debian-based distribution (e.g., Ubuntu, Debian).

 FQDN of the Final Panel